Faisal-f-rehman/RoboCon/Docs/solver_log.md

 + Loop for (r) ---> -3 to 0
 + loop for (c) ---> -3 to 3
 + count++ if (r and c both are NOT = 0) and (row and col are within model boundries) and (row + r and col + c == true)
 <br>

-current state to be defined in full (current) sequence of the game in either 1 to 42 states or row and col (eg 1,1;4,2;7,1)
+(MAYBE???)
+Current state to be defined in full (current) sequence of the game in either 1 to 42 states or row and col (eg 1,1;4,2;7,1)
 <br>